csi-greifflab/Absolut/README.md

 Absolut was written in C++.

-Three versions are provided with more or less library requirements.
+Three versions are provided with more or less library requirements: *Absolut*, *AbsolutNoLib* and *AbominationMPI*.
 - All versions require **a C++ compiler**.
 - The discretization option requires **Python** and **wget** in all three versions (needeed to download PDBs and for the pdb-tools scripts)